Holographic S-fold theories at one loop

 This paper is organized as follows.
 Section \ref{sec:setup} discusses the theories of \cite{ags20} and sets up standard tools for their analysis such as the superconformal block expansion, superconformal Ward identity and Lorentzian inversion formula.
 Section \ref{sec:input} then reviews what is known at the disconnected and tree levels \cite{abfz21} where the effects of an S-fold are purely kinematical.
 Some examples of OPE inversion provide preparation for the longer calculations at one loop.
 We begin working at one loop in section \ref{sec:loop} which includes the debut of our method for isolating operator content in a model independent way.
-The main results are anomalous dimensions in the first three twist families which are asymptotic expansions around large spin.
+The main results are a handful of mixed and unmixed anomalous dimensions.
+A few of these have fixed spin and the rest are given as asymptotic expansions around large spin.
 After the conclusion in section \ref{sec:conc}, some technical points are developed further in the appendices.